percona/k8spsmdb-docs/docs/operator.md

 ### 'sharding.mongos.expose.nodePort'

-The [Node port number :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) to be allocated for the MongoDB mongos Service when the  `sharding.mongos.expose.exposeType` is set to the `NodePort`, and `sharding.mongos.expose.servicePerPod` is not turned on.
+The [Node port number :octicons-link-external-16:](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) to be allocated for the MongoDB mongos Service when the  `sharding.mongos.expose.type` is set to the `NodePort`, and `sharding.mongos.expose.servicePerPod` is not turned on.

 | Value type  | Example    |
 | ----------- | ---------- |